Chuu: Early life

 Kim Ji-woo was born on October 20, 1999, in Cheongju, South Korea.
-She is the eldest of three children, with two younger brothers.
-For her audition she sang "Halo" by Beyoncé.
+She is the eldest of three children and has two younger brothers.
+For her audition, she sang "Halo" by Beyoncé.
 Her stage name "Chuu" is derived from saying her given name quickly.
 She graduated from Cheongju's Saet-byul Elementary School and San-nam Middle School.

 Career

 2017–2020: Debut with Loona and solo activities

-On December 14, 2017, Chuu was revealed as the tenth member of the Korean idol girl group Loona.
-As part of the group's pre-debut release strategy, on December 28, she released her self-titled single album with "Heart Attack" as its title track.
+On December 14, 2017, Chuu was revealed as the tenth member of the South Korean idol girl group Loona.
+As part of the group's pre-debut release strategy, on December 28, she released her single album Chuu with "Heart Attack" as its title track.
 Chuu reached number 8 on the Gaon Album Chart.
 She was introduced as part of Loona's third sub-unit Loona yyxy.
-The sub-unit includes members Yves, Gowon and HyeJu, and their EP, Beauty & the Beat, was released on May 30, 2018, reached number 4 on the Gaon Album Chart.
-She officially debuted with the whole group on August 20 with the EP [+ +], which peaked at number 2 on the Gaon Album Chart.
+The sub-unit includes members Yves, Go Won, and HyeJu.
+Their EP Beauty & the Beat was released on May 30, 2018 and reached number 4 on the Gaon Album Chart.
+She officially debuted with Loona as a whole on August 20 with the EP [+ +], which peaked at number 2 on the Gaon Album Chart.

+In 2019, Chuu, alongside with member Yves, went viral with a tweet after a fan of the group made a hoax tweet of the two women being lesbian Korean billionaires.

 On May 10, 2019, Chuu made her acting debut and starred in the web drama Dating Class as Han Eun-sol.
-In July to September, she co-hosted the second season of the variety show Insane Quiz Show with MJ of Astro and Il-hoon of BtoB.
-The show brings in two celebrity guests each episode and have them partake with them in various challenges.
+In July to September, she co-hosted the second season of the variety show Insane Quiz Show with MJ of Astro and Ilhoon of BtoB.
+The show brings in two celebrity guests each episode and has them partake in various challenges with the hosts.

 In January 2020, Chuu appeared at MBC's 2020 Lunar New Year Idol Star Championships.
-However, MBC was inundated with criticism because it was discovered that a male staff pulled her hair.
+However, MBC was inundated with criticism because it was discovered that a male staff member pulled her hair.
 In March 2020, Chuu competed in King of Mask Singer under the name "Spring Girl", a character who dressed in a spring outfit with flowers in her hair and a flat paper mask that covers her eyes and mouth.
 She was eliminated in the second of the two days of competition.
-In December 2020, she co-starred in Running Girls, a Mnet show where five K-pop idols form a running team and try out different running courses in South Korea.
+In December 2020, she co-starred in Running Girls, an Mnet show where five K-pop idols form a running team and try out different running courses in South Korea.